Dr. Martin Luther King Jr.

 Since that time, each year on the third Monday in January, faculty, students, staff and surrounding communities join in the celebration of Dr. King to reflect on his message of civil rights and social justice for all through nonviolent means.

-In January 2014 Michigan State University will officially launch a year-long initiative, "PROJECT 60/50", to recognize two anniversaries involving major legislation that played a significant role in changing the daily lives of everyone in the United States.
+In January 2015 Michigan State University will officially conclude "PROJECT 60/50" during the commemorative celebration of Dr. Martin Luther King, Jr. Project 60/50 was created to recognize two anniversaries involving major legislation that played a significant role in changing the daily lives of everyone in the United States.
 On May 17, 1954, the U.S. Supreme Court declared that state laws establishing separate public schools unconstitutional in Brown v.
 Board of Education, and on July 2, 1964 President Lyndon B. Johnson signed into law the Civil Rights Act, which became the nation’s benchmark civil rights legislation that continues to resonate in America.
-These two prominent landmark decisions that took place 60 and 50 years ago (60/50) remain vital to us today and like many other colleges and universities around the nation, MSU will demonstrate its longstanding commitment to its land grant mission and the principle of equal opportunity for all.
+These two prominent landmark decisions that took place 60 and 50 years ago remain vital to us today and like many other colleges and universities around the nation, MSU is proud of the way the community is coming together to actively engage in a variety of conversations that lead to our continued learning and increased respect.